theMIDAgroup/psoas/README.txt

 The user should click in the midpoint between the two psoas.
 Then a prompt asks the user to select the image number where to identify the psoas centers.
-Insert the slice number.
+Insert the slice number (e.g., 20).

 Fourth step:
 Click first on the center of the psoas in the left part of the image and then on the center of the psoas in the right part of the image.
-The user can now close the GUI.
+The user can now close the GUI by clicking the button "Close".

 The GUI then creates a folder, with the same name of the one loaded by the user and suffix "_res",